oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Specify how each option applicable to a type affects serialized values
 * Specify any validation requirements defined for that format

+Data formats are either "schemaless" or "schema-required".
+Serialization rules for schemaless formats such as JSON, CBOR, and XML should maintain independence of serialization and validation.
+As an example, the rules for converting XML elements and attributes into an API instance should not depend on the information model.
+Rules for schema-required data formats such as RFC 791-style field layouts, Protobuf, and Avro should facilitate separation of serialization and validation to the extent practical.

 ## 4.1 JSON Serialization
 The following serialization rules are used to represent JADN data types in a human-friendly JSON format.